swissi2000/Centroid-ProbeApp/docs/index.md

 ```
 This file name and location can be changed in the configuration settings.

-A output for a typical probing cycle looks like this:
+A output for the Boss Probing Cycle example above does look like this:
 ```
 ;Boss Probing Macro Start

 #30000 = 1    ; Global Error Variable reset to 1
 #34570 = 1    ; Start Axis X=1 Y=2
 #34571 = 1    ; Probing Cycle Orientation Plus Direction = 1, Negative Direction = -1
-#34572 = 39   ; Boss Diameter
+#34572 = 50   ; Boss Diameter
 #34573 = 10   ; Probing Cycle Z-Clearance

 G65 "C:\cncm\probing\probe_initialize.cnc"